Mortgage Learning Center

 After the appraiser inspects the property, he or she will compare the qualities of your home with other homes that have sold recently in the same neighborhood.
 These homes are called “comparables” and play a significant role in the appraisal process.
 Using industry guidelines, the appraiser will try to weigh the major components of these properties (i.e., design, square footage, number of rooms, lot size, age, etc.) to the components of your home to come up with an estimated value of your home.
 The appraiser adjusts the price of each comparable sale (up or down) depending on how it compares (better or worse) with your property.

-To access the equity in your home you can obtain a home equity loan, home equity line of credit, or you can look into a “cash out” refinance mentioned above.
+To access the equity in your home you can obtain a home equity loan, home equity line of credit, or you can look into a “cash out” refinance mentioned below.
 These type of loans can be used for unexpected expenses, consolidating debt, home improvements, education expenses, and even vacation expenses.

 There are many options to choose from.
 Contact one of our loan officers to help you decide which option is best for you.